ResearchObject/ro-crate-py/README.md

 ### Other metadata

-Several metadata fields on root level are supported for the workflow
+Several metadata fields on root level are supported for the workflow RO-crate:

 ```
 wf_crate.license = 'MIT'